jppollmeier/jppollmeier.github.io/README.md

     find_kings(G)
     ```

-#### 3.2.5 Community Detection:
-  - Detected communities within the undirected graph using `communities = nx.algorithms.community.louvain_communities(G_undirected)` to explore relationships among Pokémon.

 ### 3.3 Iterative Algorithm
 The following algorithm iteratively identifies top-performing Pokémon teams by simulating battles and refining the selection of Pokémon IDs over multiple iterations.

 1. **Initialization**:
-    - Start with a random sample of Pokémon IDs (`subset_size`).
+    - Start with a random sample of Pokémon IDs (`subset_size`) which is usually set to 12.
-    - Set parameters for the number of iterations, the number of top teams to consider, the number of battles to start with, and the number of battles to end with.
+    - Set parameters for the maximum number of iterations, the number of top teams to consider for the recurring IDs, the number of battles to start with in the first generation, and the number of battles to end with in the last generation.

 2. **Iterative Process**:
     - For each iteration:
         - **Generate Opponent Teams**: Create a set of fixed opponent teams by randomly sampling Pokémon IDs and adding any custom teams provided.
         - **Simulate Battles**: Use the `run_battle_simulation` function to simulate battles between the generated teams and record win counts for each team.
-        - **Identify Top Performers**: Sort teams by their win counts to identify the top teams and extract the most frequently occurring Pokémon.
+        - **Identify Top Performers**: Sort teams by their win counts to identify the top 10 teams and extract the 6 most frequently occurring Pokémon IDs.
-        - **Update Pokémon IDs**: Update the current set of Pokémon IDs with the top-performing Pokémon IDs and introduce new IDs to maintain diversity.
+        - **Update Pokémon IDs**: Replace some of the current set of Pokémon IDs with the top-performing Pokémon IDs if they are not already in it and introduce 6 new IDs to maintain diversity and form the new 12 IDs.
-        - **Check Specific Team Performance**: Calculate the win rate of a specific team and track better-performing teams if the specific team is not the best or does not have a 100% win rate.
+        - **Check Specific Team Performance**: Calculate the win rate of the threshold team and track better-performing teams.

 3. **Output**:
-    - The algorithm returns the top Pokémon IDs after the final iteration.
+    - The algorithm returns the top Pokémon IDs after the final iteration and prints running win percentages of the top 10 teams along the way.

 ```python
 from scripts.Team import Team